 A new school year is the perfect time to stock up on your diabetes supplies for school.
-Make sure that you have a comprehensive list of supplies to send to school with your child as well as a system in place for refilling items as they are used.
+Make sure that you have a comprehensive list of supplies to send to school with your child.
+Also have a system in place for refilling items as they are used.
 An emergency red box may be placed in the classroom with low supplies, syringes, spare test strips and batteries.
 Depending on your child’s age, supplies may be left in other rooms, at the office or carried by the child.

 Make sure that you keep an open line of communication between yourself and your child’s teacher(s).
-This can be done through emails or notes left in the child’s daily school planner.
+Contact them through emial or with notes left in the child’s daily school planner.

 Attach sticky notes to your child’s food noting the carb counts or exchanges on each item.
 This can help to ensure proper insulin to carbohydrate/food dosing for children of all ages.

 Managing gym class.

 Physical activity is important for everyone but it is especially important for people living with diabetes.
 It is important for gym teachers to know that diabetes should not stop our children from taking part in events.
 Your child should know to test before he/she starts any physical activity.
 Make sure that everyone knows the range that it is safe for your child to exercise in.
 If your child is on a pump, you may wish to set a special “gym day” profile to reduce basal rates or perhaps you simply want to give the child 10 grams of carbohydrates before class to help them maintain their bg level during activity.

 Relax and enjoy the new school year